raziel-carvajal/WebGC/README.md

 - Type ``` npm install ```
 - Type ``` bower install ```
 - You are done with the installation

-# Examples
-In this section you can find a set of examples that shows how PeerJS-Gossip copes with the different implementations of gossip-based algorithms.

-## Clustering Algorithm Example
-Refer to the README.md file in the folder ``` peerjs-gossip/test/multi-protocols-test ``` in order to lunch an example of PeerJS-Gossip in your machine.
-This example will show you how a gossip-based algorithm is used for building clusters of peers.

 # PeerJS-Gossip API
 Users can improve their applications with the set of methods that PeerJS-Gossip offers through its objects.